Great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Oh, yeah.

-And they were actually thought if this was two thousand and ten when back when they were still arguing stupid things like environmental issues and the polar bears are for are drowning, and now uh that was just during the midterm election.
+This was 2010, back when they were still arguing stupid things like environmental issues and the polar bears are for drowning.

-All right, so having done this, what's your reaction now when you hear the results of any poll that's reported in the news?
+Okay, so having done this, what's your reaction now when you hear the results of any poll that's reported in the news?

-I I I believe we have to look very closely at the questions being asked and who's asking them, and I I just I feel that Romney's on far better ground than he realizes, and I, you know, as a person who's been on the inside of this, I would like to tell him to just come out, please come out with a stronger message.
+And as a person who's been on the inside of this, I would like to tell him to just come out, please come out with a stronger message.

-We'll all get behind him, you know.
+We'll all get behind him.

 Start pushing a strong conservative message.

-Well, it sounds to me like uh essentially what you're saying here is that the polls that you were taking had questions structured in such a way that Democrats were boxed in to answers that regardless how they answered, you got an acceptable opinion for Obama.
+Well, it sounds to me like essentially what you're saying here is that the polls that you were taking had questions structured in such a way that Democrats were boxed into answers that regardless how they answered, you got an acceptable opinion for Obama because only certain options were available to him.

 And we all know this.